JossArchived/ItemsID/README.md

 # Items ID

-> Show the id of the items in your NukkitX server
+Show the id of the items in your Nukkit server

-If you encounter any bugs, have suggestions or questions, [create an issue](https://github.com/Josscoder/ItemsID/issues/new).

 ## Setup